AlexHagemeister/JavaProjects/Lab5_StudentScoreAnalysis/src/readme.txt

         - ScoreStatisticsDriver class prints menu
         - Statistics class has methods to prints selected statistics
         - Each class has a print() method to print instance variables

+    TEST CASES:

+        1. empty file with header
+        2. 1 record with header
+        3. 15 records with header
+        4. 40 records with header
+        5. 42 records with header - ignore the last two rows.

 PROGRAM TEST OUTPUT: